Travel Grants and Fellowships

-The Hartman Center provides yearly Travel to Collection Grants for faculty, students, and independent scholars interested in the holdings found at the Center.
+The Hartman Center provides yearly travel grants and fellowships for faculty, students, and independent scholars interested in the holdings found at the Center.
 The program supports research of sales, advertising and marketing history. (see a list of past recipients and their research topics).

-There are three types of grants available from the Hartman Center:
+There are three types of awards available from the Hartman Center:

 The FOARE Fellowships for Outdoor Advertising Research provide $1000 in funding for up to three researchers per year.
 Recipients must plan research trips lasting a minimum of10 days primarily focusing on the use of collections found in the Outdoor Advertising Archives.
 The Outdoor Advertising Archives document many diverse topics, including the creative, technological, financial and legislative aspects of the outdoor advertising industry; billboard architecture; public service campaigns; highway beautification efforts; retail selling; and market research.
 These collections include materials from outdoor companies, trade organizations, the personal collections of various executives and creative people who worked in the industry, and related books and periodicals.
 See this collection guide for more information on these collections.